 Your job is to fill in the

-shrub function in
+tree function in

-shrub.py so that it draws the
+tree.py so that it draws the

 Note one more important fact: when the

 turtle cursor ends up back in the exact position it started from.
 This

 is a critical factor in making the recursion work properly (

 Feedback: Time Spent File

 As in the previous psets, your time spent submission for this pset will

 involve entering values for the variables in the

 - Your task 0 submission is complete when you have submitted the survey form.
 Thank you for helping us improve CS 111 for future semesters!